Effects of the Great Recession: Insurance

 A February 2009 study on the main British insurers showed that most of them do not plan to raise their insurance premiums for the year 2009, in spite of the prediction of a 20% raise made by The Daily Telegraph and The Daily Mirror.
 However, it is expected that the capital liquidity will become an issue and determine increases, having their capital tied up in investments yielding smaller dividends, corroborated with the £644 million underwriting losses suffered in 2007.

 Countries most affected

 The crisis affected all countries in some ways, but certain countries were vastly affected more than others.
 By measuring currency devaluation, equity market decline, and the rise in sovereign bond spreads, a picture of financial devastation emerges.
 Since these three indicators show financial weakness, taken together, they capture the impact of the crisis.
 The Carnegie Endowment for International Peace reports in its International Economics Bulletin that Ukraine, as well as Argentina and Jamaica, were the countries most deeply affected by the crisis.
 Other severely affected countries were Romania, Ireland, Russia, Mexico, Hungary, the Baltic states.
 By contrast, China, Japan, Brazil, India, Iran, Peru and Australia were "among the least affected."

+Autocratization

+V-Dem report on countries autocratizing (red) or democratizing (blue) substantially and significantly (2010–2020).
+Countries in grey are substantially unchanged.